 If you want to opt for a simpler alternative, you may consider playing checkers as well.

-The best thing about trivia games is its versatility—there are a multitude of categories to choose from and can be played with a few people or a much larger group.
+The best thing about trivia games is their versatility—there are a multitude of categories to choose from and can be played with a few people or a much larger group.
 The range of trivia topics can include everything from history, geography, music, films, sports, and even literature.

-Playing trivia games not only exercises the brain, but it can also allow dementia patients to remember historical events in the past, aspects of popular culture from their youth, as well as famous movies and celebrities once they are prompted with a question.
+Playing trivia games not only exercises the brain, but can also allow dementia patients to remember historical events in the past, aspects of popular culture from their youth, as well as famous movies and celebrities once they are prompted with a question.

 The parachute game is a common activity that is played in most elderly care facilities and nursing homes as a way to get seniors up on their feet.
 In a small circle, each person would need to grab a handle on their end and start to create wave-like motions with the parachute.
 A ball will then be thrown onto the parachute and the objective is to keep it moving without dropping.